garywill/vimouse/README.md

 There're some known issues.
 Apparently there're many we can do to improve it (open for discussion) :

 - Algorithm (filtering, recognizing,  parameters... ) .
-If you don't have a high contrast GUI, or some icons or buttons don't have clear contour, it may fail to recognize them.
+Currently, if you don't have a high contrast GUI, or some icons or buttons don't have clear contour, or two objects too close,  it may fail to recognize.

-- It's better to make it faster when using hi-res screens
+- It's better to make it faster when using hi-res full-screens (in the future will apply grid selecting)

 ## Other vi / keybinding projects